HindeLab/CellularBiophysics/README.md

 ### Images and media
 © 2025 Hinde Lab, University of Melbourne

-All images, figures, microscopy data, schematics, and graphical media on this website are licensed under the
+All images, figures, schematics, and graphical media on this website are licensed under the
 Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).